jim-schwoebel/allie/README.md

 - enhance visualizers with audio (RMS power/25 samples), text (freqdist plot), image, video, and csv-specific analyses

 ### recently completed
+- add notion of "tabular" data instead of .CSV to tie to audio, video, and image data (e.g. for loading datasets) - as laid out in the [d3m-schema](https://github.com/mitll/d3m-schema/blob/master/documentation/datasetSchema.md#case-2) - did this in the train_csv script.
 - test and validate model compression works for all training scripts / can load compressed models and make predictions (w/ production)
 - finish up model trainers and clean them up
 - add in version to Allie (to assess deprecation issues into the future)